-(3)

-#include <iostream.h></iostream.h>

-int func(int &x,int y=10)

-{ if $(x\%y = 0)$ return ++x;

-Else return y; }

-void main()

-$\{ int p=20,q=23; \}$

-q=func(p,q); cout<

-p=func(q);cout<

-q=func(p); cout<

-A. 2023

-1023
+25. Write the output of the following program. #include<iostream.h> int func(int &x,int y=10) { if (x%y==0) return ++x; Else return y- -; } void main() $\{ int p=20, q=23; \}$ q=func(p,q); cout<<p<<q<<endl: p=func(q);cout<<p<<q<endl: q=func(p); cout<<p<<q<endl: } A. 2023 1023

+Syntax:
-26. Explain Accumulator and Program Counter.
-(3)

-A. Accumulator (AC): The accumulator register is a general purpose processing register.
-It

-is a buffer register that stores intermediate results during a computer run.

-Program Counter(PC): The program counter sends to the memory the address of the next

-instruction to be fetched and executed.
+- - 1111 - 26.
+Explain Accumulator and Program Counter. - A. Accumulator (AC): The accumulator register is a general purpose processing register.
+It is a buffer register that stores intermediate results during a computer run.
+Program Counter(PC): The program counter sends to the memory the address of the next instruction to be fetched and executed

-27. Write short note on Hard Disk (2)

-A. Hard disk is a secondary memory device.
-The hard disk memories store information on on or more circular platters(disks) which are continually spinning.
+- 27. Write short note on Hard Disk. - A. Hard disk is a secondary memory device.
+The hard disk memories store information on one or more circular platters(disks) which are continually spinning.
 These rotating disks are coated with a magnetic material and stacked with space between them.
 Information is recorded on the surface of rotating disks by magnetic heads as tiny magnetic spots.
 These heads are mounted on access arms.
 Information is recorded in bands.
 Each bank of information on a given disk is called a track.

 The tracks are commonly divided into pie-shaped sections called sectors.
 In most systems, the minimum quantity of information which can be transferred is a sector.
 A motor rotates the disk at a rapid speed.
 Data are recorded on the tracks of a spinning disk surface and read from the surface by one or more read/write heads.
 The hard disks of today have storage capacity measured in giga bytes, most common being 160 and 250 GB.
 (Concentric circles on the magnetized surface of the magnetic disks known as Tracks.
 The tracks on the disk surface are divided into invisible segments known as Sectors.)
-28. Expand ASCII, ISCII.
-A. ASCII - American Standard Code for Information Interchange.
-ISCU - Indian Standard Code for Information Interchange.
-(1)

-ISCII - Indian Standard Code for Information Interchange.

-29. Base of Octal and Hexadecimal is and (1)

-A. Base of Octal = 8

-Base of Hexadecimal = $16$ $(\mathbf{a})$

-30. Why do Computers use Binary Number System?
-(3)

-A. In our real life we use decimal number system, which consists totally 10 digits.

-It is very difficult to design electronic equipment so that it can work with 10 different

-voltage levels On the other hand, it is very easy to design simple, accurate electronic

-circuits that operate with only two voltage levels.
-For this reason, almost every digital

-system uses the binary number system (base 2) as the basic number system of its

-operations, although other systems are often used in conjunction with binary.

-In the binary system there are only two symbols or possible digit values, 0 and 1.
+- 28. Expand ASCII, ISCII. - A. ASCII American Standard Code for Information Interchange. - ISCII Indian Standard Code for Information Interchange. - 29.
+Base of Octal and Hexadecimal is and . - A. Base of Octal = 8 - Base of Hexadecimal = 16 - 30.
+Why do Computers use Binary Number System? - A. In our real life we use decimal number system, which consists totally 10 digits.
+It is very difficult to design electronic equipment so that it can work with 10 different voltage levels On the other hand, it is very easy to design simple, accurate electronic circuits that operate with only two voltage levels.
+For this reason, almost every digital system uses the binary number system (base 2) as the basic number system of its operations, although other systems are often used in conjunction with binary.